Atnia Card Game Rules Document

 • See “Combat”

-If a phase/step does not explicitly make a player the active player, no player is active and therefore players may not take actions (such as playing cards).
+If a phase/step does not explicitly make a player the active player, no player is active and therefore players may not take actions (such as playing cards), however, If a fast or slow speed card/effect is somehow put onto the horizon anyway, the player who does not control it becomes the active player.

 Combat